Healthcare in Portugal

 During a consultation, if a doctor offers a prescription for a medication that doesn’t require one it is wise to accept it, even for common cough medicines or anti-inflammatories.
 Having these prescriptions saves money when it comes to purchasing medication at the pharmacy.

-For surgeries performed in the public hospitals, medications administered in the hospitals are free.
+For surgeries performed in public hospitals, medications administered in the hospitals are free.
 However, doctors often ask patients to bring medications to the hospital to be administered after the operation.

 There are few restrictions on medicine being brought into Portugal, as long as paperwork can be provided to prove that the medication is for personal use only.